patrickhousley/devoptics-workshop/Setup.md

 Today's URL for the CloudBees Core environment is https://workshop.cb-sa.io/cjoc/

-The URL for the GitHub Repository with these instructions and the exercises is **https://github.com/cloudbees-days/cloudbees-core-workshop**

 ### Create a Jenkins Account

 1. Goto to the Workshop URL provided by the instructor;